 We have two sorts of Volunteer.
 These are called SEHCO Volunteers and Task Volunteers.

 A SEHCO Volunteer is someone who wants to make a regular commitment.
 It’s a bit like doing a part-time job.
-In fact, you’d be treated very much like a SEHCO employee.
-We’d pay for you to have a DBS check.
-You’d receive training.
-You’d also have a ‘named person’ (a SEHCO employee or Board member) to help plan your workload and manage your contribution, making sure you feel confident and comfortable in your role.
-You wouldn’t be paid but you would get agreed ‘out of pocket’ expenses.
+In fact, you will be treated very much like a SEHCO employee.
+We will pay for you to have a DBS check and you will receive training.
+You will also have a ‘named person’ (a SEHCO employee or Board member) to help plan your workload and manage your contribution, making sure you felt confident and comfortable in your role.
+You will not be paid but you would get agreed ‘out of pocket’ expenses.

 If you are a young person or someone hoping to return to work after a break, this sort of volunteering role can look particularly good on any application you may make for future employment.
 If you are an older person, volunteering with SEHCO can be a great way of using all of that life experience.
 In every case, your contribution will be valued.

-A Task Volunteer is someone who is not ready to make a regular commitment to SEHCO or who is, perhaps, unable to do so.
-Still, they’d like to get involved.
+A Task Volunteer is someone who is not ready to make a regular commitment to SEHCO or who is, perhaps, unable to do so, but would like to get involved.

-If you’d like to find out more about becoming a Task Volunteer, please call Gary Clark on 02392 739485.
+If you would like to find out more about becoming a Task Volunteer, please call us on 02392 739485.